S, I and R definitions

-EUCAST has changed the definitions of susceptibility testing categories S, I and R as shown below.
+EUCAST in 2019 changed the definitions of susceptibility testing categories S, I and R as shown below.
 Results of several consultations on the new definitions are available on the EUCAST website under “Consultations”.

 • S - Susceptible, standard dosing regimen: A microorganism is categorised as "Susceptible, standard dosing regimen", when there is a high likelihood of therapeutic success using a standard dosing regimen of the agent.